 Yes, there are plenty of NSCA practice exams.

 The NSCA also offer other practice exams which you can purchase.
-It’s a good idea to set aside some money to try a few of these as well.
 Although they won’t feature any exact questions that you are likely to come across in the exam, they will give you a good feel of exam conditions, especially if you do them as part of your time management before the actual test.

-A little internet search will also bring up plenty of other practice quizzes but as we mentioned, they are not from the NSCA so could even be horribly out of date.
-You could use them to test your overall knowledge but I would not rely just upon these tests alone.
+A little internet search will also bring up plenty of other practice quizzes but as we mentioned, In our experience they are not that accurate when compared to the Trainer Academy practice tests, so could even be horribly out of date.
+You could use them to test your overall knowledge but I would not rely just upon these tests.

 What is the exam enrollment period?